LaunchCodeEducation/java-web-dev-curriculum/content/intro-and-setup/first-java-project/index.md

    You can click on any of the green triangles to the left of the class and function names or choose *Run* from your top menu bar.

    {{% notice blue "Note" "rocket" %}}
-   If you are having trouble running your program, try selecting the Main project from the *Configuations* menu.
+   If you are having trouble running your program, try selecting the Main project from the *Configurations* menu.
    This is located between the green hammer and the green *Run* triangle on the top left of your menu.
    {{% /notice %}}